 People are making personal sacrifices across the globe to slow the spread of coronavirus.
 Schools, malls, movie theaters, sports seasons, and restaurants have temporarily closed.
 We’re washing our hands and cleaning surfaces more than ever, as well as not touching our faces.

 The American Society of Addiction Medicine has already released Coronavirus guidelines on recommended precautionary steps to take to protect patients.

 Is it Safe to go to Treatment?

 If you are facing a drug and alcohol addiction problem right now, it’s natural to wonder if it is in your best interest to pursue treatment during this outbreak.
 No matter what, it is always a wise decision to get help for a drug and alcohol addiction.

-The health and safety of our staff and patients is our highest priority.
+The health and safety of staff and patients is the highest priority.

 The World Health Organization advises every country’s citizens to be diligent in the following: